fcg/vac/_posts/2023-01-23-HCAP-Lowering-surgical-wait-times-in-Calgary_alberta_fcg.md

 ---
 layout: post
-title:"HCAP: Lowering surgical wait times in Calgary"
+title: "HCAP: Lowering surgical wait times in Calgary"
 description: Albertans will have access to thousands more publicly funded orthopedic surgeries at Calgary chartered surgical facilities as part of the Health Care Action Plan (HCAP).
 date: Mon, 23 Jan 2023 11:15:00 -0700
 categories: alberta